Carlos-BI/engineering-education/async.md

 ### Defining an Executor
 <!-- This whole section needs some work.
 I'm not happy with it but I'm fine submitting with it in this state -->
-An executor is what takes a future or multiple and runs them.
+An executor is what takes one or multiple futures and runs them.
 How to run it, whether that be single-threaded or multithreaded, with priorities, and so on, is left very open-ended as far as Rust is concerned. <!-- there are too many commas: I'm just trying to say that async does not mean single-threaded -->
-However, In this article, we will only be talking about how an [event loop](https://en.wikipedia.org/wiki/Event_loop) driven executor works using a single thread.
+However, in this article, we will only be talking about how an [event loop](https://en.wikipedia.org/wiki/Event_loop) driven executor works using a single thread.

 We can think about how we can implement an executor similar to our first asynchronous function idea:
 We could iterate over each future and poll it to check if it is ready; and if it is not ready, just poll it again.